IgorMing/plain_air_challenge/README.md

 ## Plein Air Challenge

 This was made by using expo!

 It was started by using a bare React Native project, but I started having issues for installing Async Storage.
 Mismatching ruby version in my local environment, and stuff like that.
-For that reason, I decided to push it over an expo implementation _(which easily adds Async Storage in its configuration by default)_
+For that reason, I decided to push it over to an expo implementation _(which easily adds Async Storage in its configuration by default)_

 ### UI / App Running